 Most of us use the sauna in order to sweat out toxins, burn calories, relax and have a pleasant overall experience.
 But for some people using the infrared sauna causes low blood pressure, flu-like symptoms, dehydration, sore muscles, and stomach ache.
-So while there are many advantages of using the infrared sauna, there are a few downsides too.
+So while there are many advantages to using the infrared sauna, there are a few downsides too.

 In this article, you will learn why do you feel worse after using an infrared sauna and how to reduce the discomfort in your next infrared sauna session.
 Let’s dive in.